 By blending textiles and textures with the transformational, I arrive at a visually layered destination of color, line and space.

-My early artistic pursuits were in the dramatic arts brought me to New York City and a chance course on quilt making at The New School/Parsons led to an exploration the visual arts through textiles.
-Mostly a self-taught artist, I’ve been fortunate to have my work accepted into national and international exhibitions, including Quilt National, receive awards, be published in books and magazines and appear in private collections throughout the US and Europe, including the new Stony Brook Cancer Center in Long Island, NY.
-I now live in Clinton, NJ.
+Early artistic pursuits in the dramatic arts brought Ms. Stokes to New York City and, on a whim, she took a basic course on quilt making at The New School/Parsons which led to her explorations of the visual arts through textiles.
+Mostly a self-taught artist, her work has been accepted into national and international exhibitions including Quilt National, received awards, published in fiber art books and magazine publications, and purchased for private and public collections throughout the US and Europe including the Stony Brook Cancer Center in Long Island, NY.
+Elena currently resides in Clinton, NJ.

 Close Menu